 To view block production statistics, use the Solana command-line tools:

 The Solana team does not make recommendations on how to interpret this information.
-Potential delegators should do their own due diligence.
+Do your own due diligence.

 For more information about the operations and permissions associated with a stake account, please see Stake Accounts